telerik/winforms-docs/knowledge-base/map-callout-pin-cluster.md

 ## Description

 While hit testing a particular layer, RadMap returns the cluster object assuming that this layer has an applied cluster strategy.
 This behavior is by design as even a single pin may form a cluster.
-Still it is possible to know when you have clicked on a single pin or a cluster having multiple pins.
+Still, it is possible to know when you have clicked on a single pin or a cluster having multiple pins.
 This article demonstrates how we can show MapCallout when clicking on a single pin or a cluster.

 ## Solution